 We start every session of home preschool with this name mat tool.
 I used two-way tape to stick the name mats up on the wall near our calendar for easy access.
 I often find them grabbing these down and writing their name just for fun.
 Parenting win!

-You could use the same technique to practice letters, numbers, sight words, shapes- basically anything you want the them to trace.
+You could use the same technique to practice letters, numbers, sight words, shapes- basically anything you want them to trace.
 Just write whatever you want them to practice on the construction paper and laminate both sides.

 Remember to Pin this so you have it saved when your child needs some name writing practice!